 Available on Amazon for around twenty bucks, a silicone pan dam allows you to prep two portions at once or cook more than one meal in the same pan.
 This is a lifesaver for anyone with a partner who tracks macros or anyone who hates doing the dishes!

-A good nonstick pan will save you from epic omelette fails in the morning, and save you precious fats by skipping whatever you use to grease it up.
+A good nonstick pan will save you from epic omelet fails in the morning, and save you precious fats by skipping whatever you use to grease it up.
 These basic Kitchenaid pans are sturdy, long lasting and you can usually find them for a great price at department stores.

 This is a big ticket kitchen tool, but a well cared for chef knife will last for years to come.
 Save time preparing your food, save yourself from writer and forearm fatigue (yes, this is real!) and protect yourself, because a sharp knife is a safer knife.
 J.A.
-Henckels produces a range of knives, but their Classic 8” French Chef’s Knife is a perfect all purpose knife.
+Henckels produces a range of knives, but their Classic 8” French Chef’s Knife is a perfect all-purpose knife.

 When you track macros, you want to eat every last bite #lickthebowlcrew.
 Save yourself from having to clean your dish undercover and grab some cheap mini silicone spatulas.
 This might sound silly, but when you see how much yogurt gets trapped on a bowl you’ll be wondering how you ever made gains before.

 Yes, this might be obvious, but having a scale that functions poorly can make mealtime a headache.
 If your scale shuts off prematurely, doesn’t register smaller changes in weight, or you just plain don’t like it, grab a new one.
-One of our favourites is from Ozeri, it will put you out about $20, but will provide you peace of mind with your prep.
+One of our favorites is from Ozeri, it will put you out about $20, but will provide you peace of mind with your prep.

-Spiralled veggies are one of the hottest trends in health food for a good reason.
+Spiraled veggies are one of the hottest trends in health food for a good reason.
 They’re high volume, low in calories and let’s be real, they look pretty too.
 Whether you’re spiralizing zucchini for pasta, or beets to throw on top your salad, a spiralizer is a fun accessory to have.